VuePress EcosystemVuePress Ecosystem

 Tips

-The plugin now automatically loads the languages used in your markdown files, so you don't need to specify them manually.
+The plugin automatically loads languages used in your markdown files, so manual specification is not required.

 • Also see: